BarisAlbayrakIEEE/BarisAlbayrakIEEE/README.md

 # 1. Introduction <a id='sec1'></a>
 The main approach in this README is to provide a description at the beginning of each heading followed by the categorized list of details.

-I will skip basic issues (e.g. inheritance in OOP) and the details (e.g. how to create abstract base classes).
+I will skip basic issues (e.g. inheritance in OOP).
 Yet, some topics (e.g. GoF design patterns or SOLID design rules) are only covered in the lists without giving any detail because those are the fundamentals and obligatory for a software engineer.